Jake-Diamond-9/ALPSS/README.md

 SOFTWARE.

 ## Overview
 ALPSS was developed to automate the processing of PDV spall signals.
 This readme is a simple quick-start guide.
-For comprehensive documentation please refer to *****INSERT DOCS LINK HERE*****.
+For comprehensive documentation please refer to the repository wiki.
 Any suggestions or bugs can be reported to <jdiamo15@jhu.edu>.

 ## Installation
+It is recommended for users new to python to use [Anaconda](https://www.anaconda.com/) to install python.

+ALPSS requires the following packages:
+1. watchdog
+2. matplotlib
+3. pandas
+4. numpy
+5. scipy
+6. opencv

 ## Example Usage